 A dual fuel generator is a backup power source that offers two fuel options for generating power.
 Dual fuel generators can help keep your heating and cooling systems, lighting, and essential appliances running during a power outage or if you’re staying off-grid.

 Conventional power generators rely on a single fuel source.
 Unfortunately, they are prone to running out of power during extended emergencies.
-Being reliant on a single energy source, whether it’s solar, diesel, or petrol, simply gives you fewer options to keep your home up and running during a prolonged power outage.
+Being reliant on a single energy source, whether it’s solar, diesel, or gasoline, simply gives you fewer options to keep your home up and running during a prolonged power outage.

 How Does a Dual Fuel Generator Work?

-Dual-fuel generators use a combination of propane, natural gas, diesel, or petrol.
+Dual-fuel generators use a combination of propane, natural gas, diesel, or gasoline.
 They typically switch between fuels — manually or automatically — based on the required power output or if one of the fuels runs out.